Book-reader/c3-docgen/stdlibref.md

 ```c3
 macro void clear_inline(void* dst, usz $len, usz $dst_align = 0, bool $is_volatile = false)
 ```

-Copy memory from src to dst efficiently, assuming the memory ranges do not overlap.
 ```c3
 macro void copy(void* dst, void* src, usz len, usz $dst_align = 0, usz $src_align = 0, bool $is_volatile = false)
 ```

-Copy memory from src to dst efficiently, assuming the memory ranges do not overlap, it will always be inlined and never call memcopy
 ```c3
 macro void copy_inline(void* dst, void* src, usz $len, usz $dst_align = 0, usz $src_align = 0, bool $is_volatile = false)
 ```

-Copy memory from src to dst but correctly handle the possibility of overlapping ranges.
 ```c3
 macro void move(void* dst, void* src, usz len, usz $dst_align = 0, usz $src_align = 0, bool $is_volatile = false)
 ```

-Sets all memory in a region to that of the provided byte.
 ```c3
 macro void set(void* dst, char val, usz len, usz $dst_align = 0, bool $is_volatile = false)
 ```

-Sets all memory in a region to that of the provided byte.
-Never calls OS memset.
 ```c3
 macro void set_inline(void* dst, char val, usz $len, usz $dst_align = 0, bool $is_volatile = false)
 ```

-Test if n elements are equal in a slice, pointed to by a pointer etc.
 ```c3
 macro bool equals(a, b, isz len = -1, usz $align = 0)
 ```

-Check if an allocation must be aligned given the type.
 ```c3
 macro bool type_alloc_must_be_aligned($Type)
 ```

-Run with a specific allocator inside of the macro body.
 ```c3
 macro void @scoped(Allocator allocator; @body())
 ```

-Run the tracking allocator in the scope, then print out stats.
 ```c3
 macro void @report_heap_allocs_in_scope($enabled = true; @body())
 ```

-Assert on memory leak in the scope of the macro body.
 ```c3
 macro void @assert_leak($report = true; @body()) @builtin
 ```

-Allocate [size] bytes on the stack to use for allocation, with the heap allocator as the backing allocator.

-Release everything on scope exit.
 ```c3
 macro void @stack_mem(usz $size; @body(Allocator mem)) @builtin
 ```
 ```c3
 macro void @stack_pool(usz $size; @body) @builtin
 ```

-Push the current temp allocator.
-A push must always be balanced with a pop using the current state.
 ```c3
 fn PoolState temp_push()
 ```

-Pop the current temp allocator.
-A pop must always be balanced with a push.
 ```c3
 fn void temp_pop(PoolState old_state)
 ```